 This option will fill in one of the cells and displays the reason why that number is the answer to the cell.
-If advanced strategies are required (hard and tough puzzles), it will walkthrough the steps to solve

 This option will show you the possible numbers for each unsolved cell using the most basic logic technique.
 It does this by looking at what numbers are already present in the same block, row and column.